mjcarroll/uLogMe/README.md

 ----

 ## :bug: Known issues
-- You may see *"address already in use"* if you try to run `python ulogme_serve.py`.
-Sometimes the system can get confused and takes a while to update what ports are being used (or the port can be actually used by another software).
-Use the optional argument to specify a different port, for example `$ python ulogme_serve.py 8125` and then go to `http://localhost:8125/` instead, for example.
+- You may see *"The port 8124 was already used"* error if you try to run `python ulogme_serve.py`.
+This may be because the port is being used by another program.
+You can use the optional argument to specify a different port, for example `$ python ulogme_serve.py 8125` and then go to `http://localhost:8125/` instead, (for example).
 - Overview page is blank.
 Are you sure your browser supports ECMAScript 6 ?
 You can check it with these tools: [ES6 checker](https://ruanyf.github.io/es-checker/) or [Compat-Table ES6](https://kangax.github.io/compat-table/es6/).
 Any recent browser should be fine (Chrome and Firefox, at least).

 ----